stharding/function-plotter/README.md

 ##### 3D Mode: #####

-In 3d mode, the user can no longer change the color mapping or the expression to be evaluated (all such edits should be completed in 2d mode).
+In 3d mode, the user can no longer change the color mapping or the expressionM to be evaluated (all such edits should be completed in 2d mode).
 Instead, the user is free to explore the plotted function in other ways.
 In 3d mode, clicking and dragging the mouse will rotate the plotted function in 3d space.
 The mouse